Model-Free Learning of Safe yet Effective Controllers: Model-free RL for Lexicographic Safety, LTL and QoC objectives

 \subsection{Reduction from Safety and B\"uchi Conditions to Rewards}

 We provide a reduction from the safety and B\"uchi acceptance conditions to the rewards introduced in~\cite{bozkurt2020} to enable model-free RL to learn lexicographically optimal policies.
 We note that these crafted reward are independent from the QoC rewards that are native to the original MDP.
-The idea behind the reduction is to provide small rewards whenever an acceptance state is visited to encourage the repeated visits, and discount properly to ensure the values approach the satisfaction probabilities as the rewards provided goes to zero.
-Since the reduction requires state-based discounting, we extend the definition of the return in this context as
+The idea behind the reduction is to provide small rewards whenever an acceptance state is visited in order to encourage the repeated visits, and discount in a way that ensures the values approach the satisfaction probabilities as the rewards provided goes to zero.
+Since the reduction requires state-based discounting, we extend the definition of the return in this context as where $R^\times$ and $\Gamma^\times$ are given reward and discount functions.